This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serve peanut butter cookie recipe, check out our Leftover Ingredients Recipe Finder.

 - Peanut Butter: Use creamy peanut butter for the best results.
-Avoid natural peanut butter—it can make the dough too oily or dry.
+Avoid natural peanut butter, it can make the dough too oily or dry.
 Leftover peanut butter?
-Use it in peanut butter fudge or peanut butter bars.
+Use it in a small batch of peanut butter fudge or a small batch of peanut butter bars.

 - Sugar: A mix of granulated and brown sugar adds sweetness and depth.
 Brown sugar brings a hint of molasses.
 No brown sugar?
 Try our small batch brown sugar recipe.

 - Egg Yolk: Just one yolk is needed.
 Using the whole egg will affect the texture.
-Save the egg white for recipes like Flourless Chocolate Cookies or Two Chocolate Cupcakes.
+Save the egg white for recipes like small batch flourless chocolate cookies or two chocolate cupcakes.

 Recipe Variations

-Try one of these simple ways to change up your peanut butter cookie:
+Try one of these easy ways to customize this single serve deep dish peanut butter cookie:

-- Peanut Butter and Chocolate: Stir in chocolate chips for a classic combo.
+- Peanut Butter Chocolate Chip Cookie: Stir in a tablespoon of chocolate chips for a classic peanut butter and chocolate combination.

-- Sweet and Salty: Sprinkle flaky sea salt on top before baking for a balanced sweet-salty bite.
+- Sweet and Salty Peanut Butter Cookie: Sprinkle flaky sea salt over the top before baking for a perfectly balanced sweet-salty flavor.

 How To Make A Single Serve Peanut Butter Cookie

-These photos and instructions help you visualize how to make this deep dish peanut butter cookie recipe.
+These photos and instructions help you visualize how to make a peanut butter cookie for one.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - In a small bowl, stir together the granulated sugar, brown sugar, egg yolk, peanut butter, and melted butter until smooth.